 In addition to a quality brush and a mild cleaning solution, you’ll also need some clean water, rags, and paper towels for wiping down any surfaces.
 When you’re prepared, you can move on to the cleaning job.

-Steps for Cleaning an Iron or Steel BBQ grill
+Steps for Cleaning an Iron or Stainless Steel Barbecue Grill

 When you consider your home stovetop, you would barely go between cooking sessions without giving it a quick wipe down.
 When grime starts to build up, you would then give your stove a more thorough clean.
 It is strange that we pay so much care to our indoor cooking appliances, but not often the outdoor ones.